This post may contain affiliate links.

 - Tahini Yogurt Dressing– Garlic yogurt Mediterranean dip

-Ways to Serve These Chicken Tenders
+Ways to Serve Parmesan Chicken Tenders

 Want to go beyond the usual sides?
 These baked tenders are great tucked into pita with hummus, sliced over a grain bowl, or added to a lettuce wrap with a drizzle of hot honey.